L-Thirunavukkarasu/Rakuten-Android-Test/README.md

 You can contribute to this project by reading the code and poiting out/fixing the potential issues in the code itself.
 You can also implement a new feature or fix a bug or improve the test coverage on the project.
 ### Features
 There are features missing in the project:
-- User should see the loading indicator while the data is loading. - done
+- User should see the loading indicator while the data is loading. - Fixed
-- If network is not available or there is an error user should see a proper error screen. - done
+- If network is not available or there is an error user should see a proper error screen. - Fixed

 ### Bugs
 There are bugs that need to be fixed in the project:
-- After bookmarking a repository, coming back to previous page the list is not updated. - done
+- After bookmarking a repository, coming back to previous page the list is not updated. - Fixed
-- Identify and fix potential memory leaks in the project - checked...and fixed swipe refresh loader issue.
+- Identify and fix potential memory leaks in the project - Checked...and fixed swipe refresh loader issue.

 ### Testing
 We want to test different components to make sure they are working properly: